kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-2. Create an Assignment, that Runtimes created by a Warehouse administrator are assigned to the `WAREHOUSE` scenario.
+2. Create an assignment with a condition that Runtimes created by a `WAREHOUSE` Administrator are assigned to the `WAREHOUSE` Scenario:
 ```graphql
 mutation  {
   createAutomaticScenarioAssignment(in: {scenarioName: "WAREHOUSE", selector: {key: "owner", value: "warehouse-admin@mycompany.com"}}) {